-Many of us with curly or wavy hair textures don’t actually know the actual hair type we have.
-While some may argue that they rather not identify their curls using a chart, it can be a super helpful thing to know where your hair type lies.
+Many of us with curly or wavy hair textures don’t actually know which hair type we have.
+While some may argue that they would rather not identify their curls using a chart, it can be super helpful to know where your hair type lies.
 Knowing the kind of curl pattern you have, whether it’s type 2 hair, 3 hair, or 4, can help you narrow down your product options when it’s time to shop for hair care items that work best for you.

 We highlighted all of the curl types before, but this time around, we’re focusing on type 2 hair.
 Below you’ll find everything you need to know about this hair type, as well as the best product options to try: